agracio/mochawesome-converter/README.md

 ## XML test reports to Mochawesome converter

 ### What is Mochawesome
-Mochawesome is a custom test reporter originally designed to for Mocha Javascript testing framework.
+Mochawesome is a custom test reporter originally designed for Mocha Javascript testing framework.
 It features a clean modern interface allowing users to easily view and navigate test runs.
 https://github.com/adamgruber/mochawesome

 ### Overview
 - Convert your XML test reports to Mochawesome for easy viewing and troubleshooting.
 - Generate Mochawesome JSON and optional HTML output.
-- Converts &lt;properties&gt;, &lt;traits&gt;, &lt;system-out&gt; and &lt;system-err&gt; XML tags to Mochawesome test context values.
-- Converts &lt;skipped&gt; test messages to Mochawesome test context values.

 ### Supported report formats